michaelmworthington/nexus-rundeck-plugin/README.md

 # How to
 On the Nexus application, in my case I use a docker "sonatype/nexus" image, more information here: https://registry.hub.docker.com/u/sonatype/nexus/.

-1. Put the folder rundeck-nexus-plugin-2.11.1-01 (Download from https://github.com/moifort/nexus-rundeck-plugin/releases/download/2.11.1-01/rundeck-nexus-plugin-2.11.1-01-bundle.zip) in the folder plugin-repository/ of your Nexus app (or directly /sonatype-work/plugin-repository/ in my case).
-Your folder must be like (in my case): /sonatype-work/plugin-repository/rundeck-nexus-plugin-2.11.1-01/
+1. Put the folder rundeck-nexus-plugin-2.11.1-01 in the plugin Nexus folder.
+Your folder must be like: /YourNexusAppFolder/plugin-repository/rundeck-nexus-plugin-2.11.1-01/.
-2. Restart your Nexus app
+2. Restart your Nexus.
-3 - Login to your Nexus app and go the menu "Administrator/Plugin Console" like bellow:
+3. Login to your Nexus and go the menu "Administrator -> Plugin Console" like bellow:
 Images intégrées 2
 4 - Normally you will have the rundeck plugin with the status: "activated", if it doesn't work it's status: "Broken" (it's not good)
 5 - Now, test if you receive a JSON file enter the URL like below: